-Just weeks after his death in 1970, the Rotary Club of Houston was authorized by Vince Lombardi’s widow, Marie, to establish the Lombardi Award, an annual honor which not only recognizes the nation’s best collegiate lineman but which also celebrates the memory of one of football’s greatest coaches.
-As stipulated by Mrs. Vince Lombardi, net proceeds from all Award and associated activities are contributed to Cancer Research and children who can not afford treatment to fight the disease that claimed the life of Coach Lombardi.
-Since the award’s inception in 1970, millions has been raised to help programs of cancer research, public education and direct services to cancer patients.
+Just weeks after his death in 1970, the Rotary Club of Houston was authorized by Vince Lombardi’s widow, Marie, to establish the Lombardi Award, an annual honor which not only recognizes the nation’s best collegiate lineman or linebacker but which also celebrates the memory of one of football’s greatest coaches.
+As stipulated by Mrs. Lombardi, net proceeds from all Award and associated activities are contributed to Cancer Research and children who can not afford treatment to fight the disease that claimed the life of Coach Lombardi.
+Since the award’s inception in 1970, millions od dollars have been raised to help programs of cancer research, public education and direct services to cancer patients.

 Vince Lombardi guided the Green Bay Packers to their first two Super Bowl titles, leading the Packers to six divisional championships and five NFL Championships in a coaching career that led to his induction into the NFL Hall of Fame in 1971.